Supplements, Diet, & Habits to Improve Mitochondrial Health

 What Are Mitochondria?

 Mitochondria are the energy centers of the cell.
-They generate a molecule called ATP, which are essentially the batteries that power our cellular functions.
+They supply cellular energy through the production of ATP (adenosine triphosphosphate), which are essentially the batteries that power our cellular functions.

 - Regulating intracellular calcium ions (Ca2+)